WarioWare: Move It!

 is a 2023 party video game developed by Intelligent Systems and published by Nintendo for the Nintendo Switch.
-It is the twelfth installment in the WarioWare series, the second WarioWare game to be released on the Nintendo Switch, after Get It Together (2021), and the first direct sequel in the WarioWare series, being a follow-up to the 2006 Wii game, WarioWare: Smooth Moves.
+It is the twelfth installment in the WarioWare series, the second WarioWare game to be released on the Nintendo Switch, after Get It Together (2021), and the first direct sequel in the WarioWare series, being a follow-up to the 2006 Wii game WarioWare: Smooth Moves.

 Like its predecessors, WarioWare: Move It! is built around a collection of microgames that last a few seconds, and which require that the player hold the Joy-Con controllers in specific positions.
 The game offers the microgames to the player in rapid succession, by first instructing the player to hold the Joy-Con controllers in a specific manner, and then showing them the microgame.
 The microgames are divided into several stages, each of which loosely connects the microgames with the help of a story.

-The game was announced in a Nintendo Direct on June 21, 2023 and it was released on November 3, 2023.
+The game was announced in a Nintendo Direct on June 21, 2023, and it was released on November 3, 2023.
 The game received generally positive reviews.

 Gameplay

-Like previous entries in the WarioWare series, the game tasks players with tackling waves of fast-paced minigames known as "microgames".
+Like previous entries in the WarioWare series, the game tasks players with tackling waves of fast-paced minigames known as "microgames" which are short games that last a few seconds.
 Similar to the 2006 Wii game, WarioWare: Smooth Moves, which used the system's Wii Remote controller for motion-controlled microgames, the game focuses on using the motion controls of the Nintendo Switch's Joy-Con controllers.
 Each microgame centers around one of several "forms" depicting how the player should initially hold the Joy-Con, after which players move the controllers accordingly to complete each microgame.
+In each stage, microgames appear consecutively, presenting the player with a simple prompt with which to clear the microgame.
+Failing a microgame, either by losing the game or running out of time, one of four lives will be deducted, with the stage ending once the player runs out of lives.
 In addition to motion controls, some microgames also utilize the infrared camera on the right Joy-Con.
 The game is broken up into stages, each represented by a WarioWare character and loosely connected by a story, with the microgames divided among the stages.
-After the player completing a section of microgames, the player will complete a boss microgame, which is longer and more complex than the others.
+After the player completing a section of microgames, the player will complete the boss stage, which is a microgame that is longer and more complex than the others.
+After the player completes all of the single-player stages, the player unlocks the bonus island with more game modes.
 Move It! includes over 200 microgames.
 The game features local co-op play, where two players must sync their motions with one another to complete microgames, and Party Mode features additional modes for up to four players.